MortenHarding/docker-mvs38j/README.md

 	Thank you for all your work and contributions.

+For a list of the Turnkey installations and links, please go the reference sections at the end of this page.

-##_MVS 3.8j and c3270 emulator in one container_
+## This Repo - MVS and c3270 emulator in one container

-The containers in this repo, contain the MVS TurnKey installations, plus additional software including the latest release of Hercules/Hyperion and c3270.
+The containers in this repo, contain the MVS TurnKey installations, plus additional software including the latest release of Hercules/Hyperion and c3270, making it possible to connect using 3270 to the MVS TurnKey installations without requirering anything but Docker.

 ## The benefit of these containers